Tet (company)

 Tet (formerly Lattelekom and Lattelecom) is a Latvian internet service provider, telecommunications, technology and entertainment company.
 It has also been an electricity service provider since 2017.

-The Tet Group provides IT, telecommunication, and outsourced business process solutions that are provided by the five companies of the group:– SIA Tet, Lattelecom BPO, Citrus Solutions, and Lattelecom Technology, along with its subsidiary Baltic Computer Academy (Baltijas Datoru akadēmija, BDA).
-Lattelecom Group is a provider of electronic communications services in Latvia and offers electronic communication solutions for home, small and medium-sized businesses, state and municipal institutions, as well as corporate clients.
+The Tet Group includes SIA Tet, Lattelecom BPO, Citrus Solutions, Lattelecom Technology and Baltic Computer Academy (Baltijas Datoru akadēmija, BDA).
+It provides electronic communications, IT, business process outsourcing and training services in Latvia.

 51% of Tet shares are owned by the Latvian government, but the remaining 49% are owned by the Scandinavian company Telia Company.
 Tet, in turn, owns 23% of the Latvian mobile operator's LMT shares.

 History

 Origin

 The Latvian state-owned State Company Tet (Valsts uzņēmums "Tet", meaning "Now") was registered with the Register of Enterprises of the Republic of Latvia on January 9, 1992.
-Its origins were based on the leftover local infrastructure and services previously operated by the Soviet Ministry of Communications.
-Nearly two years later, on December 22, 1993, the Cabinet of Ministers of the Republic of Latvia approved the commission's decision to announce the British and Finnish consortium TILTS Communications as the winner of the tender.
-On the modernization of Latvia’s telecommunications network”, and the company became a strategic investor in Lattelekom.
+Its origins were based on local telecommunications infrastructure and services previously operated by the Soviet Ministry of Communications.
+On December 22, 1993, the Cabinet of Ministers approved the commission's decision to select the British and Finnish consortium TILTS Communications as the winner of the tender for modernizing Latvia's telecommunications network.
 On January 14, 1994, the agreement with TILTS Communications was concluded and SIA Lattelekom was established.
-As a result of the privatization, 49% of the company's shares were procured by two foreign investors,– Cable and Wireless and Telecom Finland which later became a part of the Swedish telecommunications company TeliaSonera AB.
+As a result of the privatization, 49% of the company's shares were acquired by two foreign investors,– Cable and Wireless and Telecom Finland, which later became part of TeliaSonera AB.

-Cable and Wireless later sold its shares to TeliaSonera, as a result of which 51% of the company's shares are presently owned by the Latvian government but 49% – by TeliaSonera.
-Until January 1, 2003, the company held a monopoly on fixed voice communication services, thereby becoming the leading fixed telephony operator.
+Cable and Wireless later sold its shares to TeliaSonera.
+Until January 1, 2003, the company held a monopoly on fixed voice communication services.

 Monopoly

-Until relatively recently, Lattelecom had monopoly rights on fixed-line voice communications in Latvia, which ended on January 1, 2003.
-The Latvian fixed telecommunications market is now open to competition, but Lattelecom still has an overwhelming share of the market, and the company is also one of the leading internet service providers in Latvia and is one of the owners of Latvijas Mobilais Telefons, Latvia's largest cell phone operator.
+A 2001 telecommunications law reduced Lattelekom's fixed-line monopoly term to January 1, 2003, as part of the liberalization of Latvia's telecommunications market.
+Tet is also one of the owners of Latvijas Mobilais Telefons.